selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 ## Conclusion

-Polkadot was designed on the principle that scalability and interoperability require shared validation logic to create a trust-free environment.
+Selendra was designed on the principle that scalability and interoperability require shared validation logic to create a trust-free environment.
 As more blockchains are developed, their security must be cooperative, not competitive.
-Therefore, Polkadot provides the shared validation logic and security processes across chains so that they can interact knowing that their interlocutors execute within the same security context.
+Therefore, Selendra provides the shared validation logic and security processes across chains so that they can interact knowing that their interlocutors execute within the same security context.